Miller of Dee: Popular culture

 Jennifer Reid sings "The Miller of Dee" in episode one of the 2023 TV adaptation of The Gallows Pole.

 Rod Steiger, playing serial killer Christopher Gill, whistled "The Miller of Dee" several times in the 1968 film No Way to Treat a Lady.
-As well as this, Robert Newton sung an alternative version in the 1952 film Blackbeard the Pirate; and it was also sung by Stewart Granger in the 1944 film Love Story.
+As well as this, Robert Newton sang an alternative version in the 1952 film Blackbeard the Pirate; and it was also sung by Stewart Granger in the 1944 film Love Story.
 The song is performed briefly in Eugene O'Neill's 1922 play, The Hairy Ape.
 In The Tripods, book 1 (The White Mountains), Ozymandias, a purported vagrant, recites part of "The Miller of Dee" when another character mentions that his father is a miller.